babalugats76/quizdini-2.0-teach/README.md

     - Finish Attribution
   - MatchForm
     - Increase allowable size for `title` (will clamp everywhere)
-    - Continue Development of Flex Table
-      - Develop what it should look like on mobile
-      - Make CSS changes, i.e., add to media queries, etc.
   - MatchStats
     - Change layout to resemble Stats
     - Create `Match Header` which includes `title` and `options` info